 handyman, DIY, appliance repair, general knowledge of mechanical stuff (not an RV repairman!)

-Bought an 07 Jayco Designer 5er and an 06 F350 diesel dually crew cab from a friend.
-Absolutely could not have picked out a unit we liked better and had it built new.
-They needed to sell so we bought a little sooner than we would have otherwise.
-That's why we probably will stay close to home for a couple years.
+Have an 07 Jayco Designer 5th wheel and an F350 Platinum diesel crew cab Absolutely could not have picked out a unit we liked better and had it built new.

 We stayed here overnight.
 Easy to find, easy access right off the interstate, but far enough away to be quiet.
 They had put out reflectors to mark the culvert.
 We were warmly welcomed.
 We highly recommend this Boondockers Welcome! host.